Air consists of nitrogen. Revolutionary change in air composition

-1. An important component of atmospheric air is oxygen , the amount of which in the earth's atmosphere is 1.18 × 10 15 tons.
+1. Important integral part atmospheric air is oxygen , the amount of which in the earth's atmosphere is 1.18 · 10 15 tons.
 A constant oxygen content is maintained due to continuous processes of its exchange in nature.
-On the one hand, oxygen is consumed during the respiration of humans and animals, is spent on maintaining the processes of combustion and oxidation, on the other hand, it enters the atmosphere due to the processes of plant photosynthesis.
-Land plants and phytoplankton of the oceans fully restore the natural loss of oxygen.
-With a drop in the partial pressure of oxygen, the phenomena of oxygen starvation can develop, which is observed when ascending to a height.
-The critical level is the partial pressure of oxygen below 110 mm Hg.
+On the one hand, oxygen is consumed during the respiration of humans and animals, spent on maintaining combustion and oxidation processes, on the other hand, it enters the atmosphere through the processes of photosynthesis of plants.
+Land plants and ocean phytoplankton completely restore the natural loss of oxygen.
+When the partial pressure of oxygen drops, phenomena may develop oxygen starvation, which is observed when ascending to a height.
+Critical level is the partial pressure of oxygen below 110 mm Hg.
 Art.
-Reducing the partial pressure of oxygen to 50-60 mm Hg.
+Reducing the partial pressure of oxygen to 50-60 mmHg.
 Art. usually incompatible with life.
 Under the influence of short-wave UV radiation with a wavelength of less than 200 nm, oxygen molecules dissociate to form atomic oxygen.
-The newly formed oxygen atoms are added to the neutral formula of oxygen, forming ozone .
+The newly formed oxygen atoms are added to the neutral oxygen formula, forming ozone .
 Simultaneously with the formation of ozone, its decay occurs.
 The general biological significance of ozone is great: it absorbs short-wave UV radiation, which has a detrimental effect on biological objects.
-At the same time, ozone absorbs infrared radiation coming from the Earth, and thus prevents excessive cooling of its surface.
-Ozone concentrations are unevenly distributed along the height.
-Its greatest amount is noted at the level of 20-30 km from the Earth's surface.
+At the same time, ozone absorbs infrared radiation emanating from the Earth, and thereby prevents excessive cooling of its surface.
+Ozone concentrations are unevenly distributed over altitude.
+Its greatest quantity is observed at a level of 20-30 km from the Earth's surface.

-However, an increased content of nitrogen in the inhaled air contributes to the onset of hypoxia due to a decrease in the partial pressure of oxygen.
-With an increase in the nitrogen content in the air to 93%, death occurs.
+However increased content Nitrogen in the inhaled air contributes to the onset of hypoxia due to a decrease in the partial pressure of oxygen.
+When the nitrogen content in the air increases to 93%, death occurs.

-When high concentrations of carbon dioxide are inhaled, the redox processes in the body are disturbed.
-With an increase in its content in the inhaled air up to 4%, headaches, tinnitus, palpitations, and an excited state are noted; at 8% death occurs.
+When large concentrations of carbon dioxide are inhaled, redox processes in the body are disrupted.
+When its content in the inhaled air increases to 4%, headaches, tinnitus, palpitations, and an excited state are observed; at 8% death occurs.

-Under normal conditions, with natural ventilation of the premises and infiltration of outdoor air through the pores of building materials, the content of carbon dioxide in the air of residential premises does not exceed 0.2%.
-With an increase in its concentration in the room, a deterioration in the well-being of a person, a decrease in working capacity, may be noted.
-This is explained by the fact that, simultaneously with an increase in the amount of carbon dioxide in the air of residential and public buildings, other properties of the air deteriorate: its temperature and humidity increase, gaseous products of human vital activity appear, the so-called anthropotoxins (mercaptan, indole, hydrogen sulfide, ammonia).
+Under normal conditions, with natural ventilation of the room and infiltration of outside air through the pores building materials The content of carbon dioxide in the air of residential premises does not exceed 0.2%.
+When its concentration increases indoors, there may be a deterioration in a person’s well-being and a decrease in performance.
+This is explained by the fact that simultaneously with the increase in the amount of carbon dioxide in the air of residential and public buildings, other properties of the air deteriorate: its temperature and humidity increase, gaseous products of human activity, the so-called anthropotoxins (mercaptan, indole, hydrogen sulfide, ammonia), appear.

 4. In addition to the main components, atmospheric air contains gases released as a result of natural processes occurring on the surface of the Earth and in the atmosphere.

-As a decomposition product of organic substances, small amounts of ammonia.
-Its concentrations depend on the degree of contamination of the area with sewage and organic emissions.
-In winter, due to the slowdown in the processes of decay, the concentration of ammonia is somewhat lower than in summer.
-During anaerobic processes of decomposition of sulfur-containing organic substances, the formation of hydrogen sulfide, which, in low concentrations, gives the air an unpleasant odor.
-In atmospheric air, iodine and hydrogen peroxide can be found in small concentrations.
-Iodine enters the atmospheric air due to the presence of the smallest droplets of sea water and seaweed.
-Due to the interaction of UV rays with air molecules, hydrogen peroxide; together with ozone, it contributes to the oxidation of organic substances in the atmosphere.
+As a product of the decomposition of organic substances, small amounts are present in the atmospheric air ammonia.
+Its concentrations depend on the degree of contamination of a given area with sewage and organic emissions.
+In winter, due to the slowdown of decay processes, the ammonia concentration is slightly lower than in summer.
+During anaerobic processes of decomposition of sulfur-containing organic substances, the formation of hydrogen sulfide, which already in small concentrations gives the air bad smell.
+Iodine and hydrogen peroxide may be present in small concentrations in atmospheric air.
+Iodine enters the atmospheric air due to the presence of tiny droplets sea water and seaweed.
+Due to the interaction of UV rays with air molecules, hydrogen peroxide; Together with ozone, it contributes to the oxidation of organic substances in the atmosphere.

-The composition of the earth.
+Composition of the Earth.
 Air

-The chemical reaction in which, under the influence of solar and cosmic radiation, molecules decompose into atoms, is called photodissociation.
-During the decay of molecular oxygen, atomic oxygen is formed, which is the main gas of the atmosphere at altitudes above 200 km.
+The chemical reaction in which molecules are decomposed into atoms under the influence of solar and cosmic radiation is called photodissociation.
+The decay of molecular oxygen produces atomic oxygen, which is the main gas of the atmosphere at altitudes above 200 km.
 At altitudes above 1200 km, hydrogen and helium, which are the lightest of the gases, begin to predominate.
+Since the bulk of the air is concentrated in the 3 lower atmospheric layers, changes in air composition at altitudes above 100 km do not have a noticeable effect on general composition

 N 2 + O 2 → 2NO